The monkey and the coconuts: Blue coconuts

-Another device predating the problem, is to use extra or marked objects, in this case blue coconuts, to clarify the division process.
-Suppose that the first sailor before the division, adds four blue coconuts to the pile to guarantee division by 5 (since we know even if he doesn't, that there's going to be a remainder of 1, so adding 4 makes the pile divisible by 5).
-He divides the pile, takes the fifth with an extra (non-blue) coconut which he tosses to the monkey, hides his share, then puts the rest back together, putting the 4 blue coconuts to the side.
+Another device is to use extra objects to clarify the division process.
+Suppose that in the evening we add four blue coconuts to the pile.
+Then the first sailor to wake up will find the pile to be evenly divisible by five, instead of having one coconut left over.
+The sailor divides the pile into fifths such that each blue coconut is in a different fifth; then he takes the fifth with no blue coconut, gives one of his coconuts to the monkey, and puts the other four fifths (including all four blue coconuts) back together.
 Each sailor does the same.
-After the fifth sailor (or after the division in the morning if there's a remainder there), the blue coconuts are left on the side, belonging to no one.
-Since the original pile is divided 5 times (or 6, if there's a remainder in the morning), including the blue coconuts it must have been 55 (56) coconuts.
-That makes the pile 3125-4=3121 (15625-4=15621) coconuts.
-The blue coconuts may be considered to be "virtual" coconuts which play no role in the problem, only serving to clarify the divisibility.
+During the final division in the morning, the blue coconuts are left on the side, belonging to no one.
+Since the whole pile was evenly divided 5 times in the night, it must have contained 55 coconuts: 4 blue coconuts and 3121 ordinary coconuts.

+The device of using additional objects to aid in conceptualizing a division appeared as far back as 1912 in a solution due to Norman H. Anning.

+A related device appears in the 17-animal inheritance puzzle: A man wills 17 horses to his three sons, specifying that the eldest son gets half, the next son one-third, and the youngest son, one-ninth of the animals.
+The sons are confounded, so they consult a wise horse trader.
+He says, "here, borrow my horse."
+The sons duly divide the horses, discovering that all the divisions come out even, with one horse left over, which they return to the trader.

 Base 5 numbering

-A simple and obvious solution appears when the divisions and subtractions are performed in base 5.
+A simple solution appears when the divisions and subtractions are performed in base 5.

 Consider the subtraction, when the first sailor takes his share (and the monkey's).
 Let n0,n1,... represent the digits of N, the number of coconuts in the original pile, and s0,s1... represent the digits of the sailor's share S, both base 5.
-After the monkey's share, the least significant digit of N must now be 0; after the subtraction, the least significant digit of N' left by the first sailor must be 1, hence the following (the actual number of digits in N as well as S is unknown, but they're irrelevant just now):
+After the monkey's share, the least significant digit of N must now be 0; after the subtraction, the least significant digit of N' left by the first sailor must be 1, hence the following (the actual number of digits in N as well as S is unknown, but they are irrelevant just now):